5 Questions to Ask Yourself Before Tapping Your Home Equity

 Most people tap their equity reactively.
 The ones who build real wealth do it strategically, with a plan that connects the equity they're accessing today to the financial position they're building toward.

 Not sure if tapping your equity makes sense for your situation?
+Start with these questions to help you decide.

 Brian Wittman | Blue Jean Broker

-Real Estate | Mortgage | Life Insurance and Financial Coaching
+Real Estate | Mortgage | Life Insurance | Financial Coaching

-Licensed through Real Broker LLC (License 475.164962) | NMLS# 2646598 through NEXA Mortgage | Insurance services through Levinson and Associates.
-This article is for educational purposes and does not constitute financial, legal, real estate, mortgage, or insurance advice.
+Licensed through Real Broker LLC (License 475.164962) | Brian Wittman NMLS #2646598 through NEXA Mortgage.
+This article is for educational purposes and does not constitute financial, legal, or mortgage advice.
 Consult with a licensed professional for guidance specific to your situation.

 Brian Wittman